Eric J. Wetzel

-Eric Wetzel is the Norman E. Treves Professor of Biology at Wabash.
+Eric Wetzel is the Norman E. Treves Professor of Biology at Wabash, and the Director of the Wabash Global Health Initiative.
 Dr. Wetzel was an undergraduate at Millersville University in Pennsylvania, where he grew up.
 He then went to North Carolina where he did his M.S. and Ph.D work at Wake Forest University.
 After teaching at WFU for 1.5 years, he joined the Wabash faculty in 1996.
 His teaching and research are centered on the field of invertebrate zoology (animals without backbones) with particular interests in ‘wormy’ kinds of parasites (helminths).
 More specifically, his research examines the ecology of parasites of wild host animals such as fish, frogs, mollusks and crayfish.
 It’s no surprise, then, that Dr. Wetzel’s work involves both field and laboratory work.
 He has led course-related immersion trips to the Gulf Coast, to the coral reefs of Jamaica and Belize, and to the Amazonian rainforest of Peru.
-Dr. Wetzel is currently working on an initiative in Global Health at Wabash with multi-disciplinary teaching and research collaborations in the South American country of Peru including rainforest, mountain and coastal regions.
-In particular he is interested in parasitic and infectious disease problems of those living in poverty.
+Dr. Wetzel is the Director of the Wabash Global Health Initiative, which work through education, investigation, and service to impact students and people in underserved communities.
+International work of the WGHI currently focuses on collaborations in the South American country of Peru, with work in rainforest, Andean and coastal regions.

 Dr. Wetzel enjoys interacting with students both inside and outside the classroom / lab.
 Married with five children he and his family often invite students in upper-level classes to dinner at their home in Lafayette, IN.
 He enjoys spending time with his family, playing a variety of sports, reading, hiking and fishing, and involvement in the life of their church including adult education classes.